I'm a member

 Printer Friendly Version

-DESCRIPTIONThe OncoVue® Breast Cancer Risk Test (InterGenetics, Inc.) is a proprietary test for which the status of multiple single nucleotide polymorphisms (SNPs) is evaluated and the results incorporated along with personal history measures to determine breast cancer risk at different times during adulthood.
-The test does not detect known high risk genetic factors such as BRCA mutations (associated with hereditary breast and ovarian cancer, see Policy 2.04.02).
-OncoVue synthesizes the various risk measures into a personalized single risk estimate for premenopause, perimenopause, and postmenopause for each patient, with comparison to the average population risk at each of these life stages.
+The OncoVue® Breast Cancer Risk Test (InterGenetics, Oklahoma City, OK) is a proprietary test that evaluates multiple, low-risk single nucleotide polymorphisms (SNPs) with breast cancer.
+Results are combined with personal history measures to determine breast cancer risk at different times during adulthood.
+The test does not detect known high risk genetic factors such as BRCA mutations (associated with hereditary breast and ovarian cancer, see Genetic Testing for Hereditary Breast and/or Ovarian Cancer medical policy.
+OncoVue® synthesizes various genetic and medical history risk measures into a personalized single-risk estimate for premenopause, perimenopause, and postmenopause for each patient, with comparison to the average population risk at each of these life stages.

-For women without a strong family history of breast cancer and at average risk prior to testing, OncoVue purports to estimate a woman’s individual risk and place her in standard-, moderate-, or high-risk groups.
-The results are intended to help a woman and her physician decide if more frequent exams and/or more sophisticated surveillance techniques are indicated.
-For women already known to be at high risk based on a family history consistent with hereditary breast cancer, the test is represented as having added value by indicating greater or lesser risk at different life stages.
+For women without a strong family history of breast cancer and at average risk prior to testing, OncoVue® purports to estimate a woman’s individual risk and place her in standard-, moderate-, or high-risk groups.
+Results are intended to help a woman and her physician decide if more frequent exams and/or more sophisticated surveillance techniques are indicated.

 Genetic Testing for Hereditary Breast and/or Ovarian Cancer is addressed in a separate policy.

-POLICYThe OncoVue® Breast Cancer Risk Test is considered investigational as method of estimating individual patient risk for developing breast cancer.
+The OncoVue® and BREVAGenplus® breast cancer risk tests are considered investigational for all indications, including but not limited to use as a method of estimating individual patient risk for developing breast cancer.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member’s specific benefit plan language.